 - Be currently enrolled as a UC Berkeley student.

-- Complete the academic requirements of the minor in one or two summers
+- Complete the academic requirements of the minor in one summer or during two consecutive summers

 - Receive a grade of "C" or higher in all courses comprising the minor and complete all courses before graduation